DiarmuidM/charity-covid19/docs/_posts/2020-07-13-foundation-and-dissolution-june-update.md

 The former shows us whether a particular month displays much higher or lower numbers of registrations/de-registrations than is typical for that month; the latter tells us whether the total number of registrations/de-registrations is where we expect it to be based on previous years.

-Finally, there are two key processes generating the observed trends:
+Finally, keep in mind two of the key processes generating the observed trends:
 1. Applications for registration and de-registration by charities.
 2. The capacity of the regulators to process and prioritise these applications.